portworx/px-docs/portworx_flannel_userns.md

 ### Configure 'docker'

-Configure docker to use the overlay network.
+Configure docker to use both user namespaces and the overlay network.
 Ensure the docker.service file has the following form:

 ```
 [Service]